dtysky/BlogRework/README.md

 ## Description

-Reworking my blog with react, flask, mongodb...here are what I did for my blog:
+Reworke my blog with react, flask, mongodb...here are what I did for my blog:

 ### 2014.05

-Creating my blog with [pelican](https://github.com/getpelican/pelican) with a default theme.
+Create my blog with [pelican](https://github.com/getpelican/pelican) with a default theme.
 It was deployed on github:
 **https://dtysky.github.io**(It dosn't work now.)

 ### 2014.06

-Changing the theme... emm, my aesthetics at that time, so...
+Change the theme... emm, my aesthetics at that time, so...

 ### 2015.02